Laminate vs Vinyl Flooring

 Vinyl, on the other hand, ranges and has several installation types including peel & stick, glue down, floating and loose lay, at varying difficulties.
 If you are gluing down, it will definitely be more challenging than laminate.

 Laminate is great for places that won’t see a lot of moisture.
-Full bathrooms and basements prone to leaks and flooding are not recommended.
+Full bathrooms and basements prone to leaks and flooding are not recommended for traditional laminate flooring.
 Kitchens are okay, but the floor will need to be treated more carefully when it comes to spills.
-It is not nearly as resistant to moisture as vinyl.
+Water-resistant laminate floors are better for these areas, but even those are still not as resistant to moisture as vinyl.

 You can install vinyl literally anywhere!
 Bathrooms, kitchens, basements, you name it!
 Vinyl definitely wins points in the versatility department, particularly where moisture is concerned.

-Like all things, not all laminates and not all vinyls are created equal.
-However, high end for high end, laminate and vinyl are both very durable floors with a long shelf life.
+Like all things, not all laminates and not all vinyl floors are created equal.
+However, high end for high end, laminate and vinyl are both very durable floors with long shelf lives.

-For a long time, laminate was thought to be much more durable but, if you ask me, vinyl can now do everything laminate can do and handle water!
+For a long time, laminate flooring was thought to be much more durable but, if you ask me, vinyl can now do everything laminate can do and handle water better!